-We look forward to welcoming you at the Dallas Holocaust and Human Rights Museum.
+We look forward to welcoming you to the Dallas Holocaust and Human Rights Museum.
 By visiting the Museum, you agree to the policies and guidelines below.

 Security Checkpoint at Museum Entrance

-All visitors who enter the Museum must pass through security.
-All bags are X-rayed and subject to search.
+Upon entry, all visitors to the Museum must pass through metal detectors and have their belongings scanned or searched.
 No weapons or hazardous materials will be allowed into the Museum.
 No bag larger than 19” tall, 17” wide, and 8” deep will be permitted into the Museum.
 We do not offer a bag/coat check, or storage area for strollers.
 Please plan accordingly before you visit the Museum.